French air strikes kill wanted Islamist militant 'Red Beard' in Mali

 Paris said last week its forces had killed 10 suspected Islamist fighters in the northern Adrar des Ifoghas mountains, after the group was spotted by a U.S.-made Reaper surveillance drone acquired by the French military last year.

-(Reporting by Tiemoko Diallo, additional reporting by John Irish and Marinne Pennetier in Paris; Writing by Daniel Flynn; Editing by Tom Heneghan)
+(Reporting by Tiemoko Diallo; Writing by Daniel Flynn; Editing by Tom Heneghan)